 Department of Electrical Engineering

-Medical Instrumentation, Physiological Signal Processing Algorithms, Remote Monitoring, Autonomic Activity Estimation, Affective Computing, Computer Vision, Machine Learning, Embedded Systems
+Medical Instrumentation, Physiological Signal Processing, Autonomic Activity Estimation, Affective Computing, Embedded Systems

 We demonstrated the use of a ballistocardiograph (BCG) hemodynamic monitoring scale in microgravity, and its utility for space applications by establishing the correlation between ground-based and microgravity measurements.
 BCG diagnostic methods, such as monitoring cardiac output, stroke volume change, contractility change, central pressures, and arterial stiffening, are useful to detect well-known cardiovascular physiology changes in weightless environments, where astronauts often return to Earth with microgravity-induced deconditioning.
 I directed this project in it's second year, organizing a week long experiment with 14 participants aboard NASA's reduced gravity aircraft at Ellington Field Air Force Base.